 It can be challenging to ensure relevant skills are being taught and identified to future accountants, in particular when it comes to schools, colleges and universities teaching key components of the industry.
-As a whole, younger people need to understand they don't necessarily have to be brilliant number crunchers in order to become an accountant.
+As a whole, young people need to understand they don't necessarily have to be brilliant number crunchers in order to become an accountant.
 Important skills and characteristics accountants look for:

 - Tech / IT

+- Communication

-- Communication • People skills
+- People skills

 - Problem solving

+- Empathy

-- Empathy Good listener
+- Good listener

+- Team player

+- Strategy

+- People person

+- Drive and determination